Juniper/contrail-specs/bgp_mvpn.md

 enable under bgp address families configuration.
 There shall be a knob under each virtual-network as well, in order to selectively enable/disable mvpn functionality.

+UI shall provide a way to enable/disable IGMP for participation in Mvpn bgp at virtual-machine-interface, virtual-network or global-system-config level.

 ## 3.5 Notification impact
 ####Describe any log, UVE, alarm changes